unraid/docs/docs/unraid-os/manual/storage-management.md

-  - **It is now deprecated for use with Unraid and should not be used by new users.** Support for ReiserFS is due to be removed from the Linux kernel by 2025 and at that point Unraid will also likely stop supporting ReiserFS so existing should be looking to move off using ReiserFS in their Unraid system.
+  - **It is now deprecated for use with Unraid and should not be used by new users.** Support for ReiserFS is due to be removed from the Linux kernel by 2025 and at that point Unraid will also likely stop supporting ReiserFS so existing users should be looking to move off using ReiserFS in their Unraid system.

 These formats are standard Linux formats and as such any array drive can easily be removed from the array and read on any Linux system.
 This can